khromov/ai-digest/README.md

 - Aggregates all files in the specified directory and subdirectories
 - Ignores common build artifacts and configuration files
-- Outputs a single Markdown file containing the whole codebase.
+- Outputs a single Markdown file containing the whole codebase
+- Provides options for whitespace removal and custom ignore patterns

 ## How to Use